 But what happened next was even more disturbing, and the exorcisms that her family used to treat her symptoms eventually left her dead on July 1, 1976 at the age of just 23.
 This is the haunting story of Anneliese Michel, the real-life Emily Rose.

 After the second time she went into a trance, Anneliese Michel visited a neurologist who diagnosed her with temporal lobe epilepsy, a disorder that causes seizures, loss of memory, and experiencing visual and auditory hallucinations.

 Temporal lobe epilepsy can also cause Geschwind syndrome, a disorder marked by hyperreligiosity.

 After her diagnosis, Anneliese Michel began taking medication for her epilepsy and enrolled in the University of Würzburg in 1973.

 However, the drugs she was given failed to help her, and as the year progressed her condition began to deteriorate.
 Though she was still taking her medication, Michel began to believe that she was possessed by a demon and that she needed to find a solution outside of medicine.

 She began to see the face of the devil wherever she went and said she heard demons whispering in her ears.
 When she heard demons telling her she was “damned” and would “rot in hell” while she was praying, she concluded that the devil must be possessing her.

-Anneliese sought out priests to help her with her demonic possession, but all the clergy she approached rejected her requests, saying that she should seek medical help and that they needed the permission of a bishop anyway.
+Anneliese Michel and her family sought out priests to help her with her demonic possession, but all the clergy she approached rejected her requests, saying that she should seek medical help and that they needed the permission of a bishop anyway.